Engineer who warned over Bangladesh building held, toll tops 500

 The building’s owner, Mohammed Sohel Rana, his father, four factory owners and two engineers have since been arrested, while the local mayor has been suspended from office accused of improperly approving its construction.

-It was the third deadly incident in six months to raise questions about worker safety and labour conditions in Bangladesh.
+It was the third deadly incident in six months to raise questions about worker safety and labor conditions in Bangladesh.

 In November, scores died in a garment-factory fire in Dhaka, many of them because supervisors ordered workers back to their stations even as an alarm rang and smoke rose through an internal staircase.